Last Updated on

 It is easy to feel a sense of continuity with the past when wandering through the grounds, or gazing up at the portraits in the Hall.
 It is also easy to feel rather impressed when you realise who some of Balliol’s ex-students were.
 In no particular order, they include: John Wycliffe, 14th century translator of the Bible into English; 17th century diarist John Evelyn; author of ‘The Wealth of Nations’ and father of modern economics, Adam Smith; writers Hilaire Belloc, Graham Greene, Aldous Huxley and Nevil Shute (a personal favourite); poets Gerard Manley Hopkins, Algernon Swinburne and Robert Browning; Nobel prize winning scientists Cyril Hinshelwood, Baruch Blumberg, Anthony Legget and Oliver Smithies; philosopher Richard Dawkins; military historian John Keegan; TV presenters Peter and Dan Snow; the BBC’s economic expert, Robert Peston; creator of the welfare state, William Beveridge – and more politicians, heads of state and prime ministers than you can shake a stick at.

-Balliol College has produced no fewer than three British Prime Ministers (at the last count): Herbert Asquith, Harold Macmillan and Edward Heath.
-Dennis Healey and Roy Jenkins – both mentioned as potential premiers in their day – also studied at Balliol; as did Boris Johnson.
-Perhaps it’s something in the water, though as of May 2017 there seems little prospect of a Balliol person being First Lord of the Treasury, Minister for the Civil Service and Prime Minister for some considerable time.
+Balliol College has produced no fewer than four British Prime Ministers (at the last count): Herbert Asquith, Harold Macmillan, Edward Heath and Boris Johnson.
+Dennis Healey and Roy Jenkins – both mentioned as potential premiers in their day – also studied at Balliol.
+Perhaps it’s something in the water.

 On the way back from the hall, you’ll spot what looks like a tomb in the Fellows’ Garden.
 Some, incorrectly, say that Princess Dervorguilla is buried there; she isn’t, she is buried in Sweetheart Abbey.
 Apparently, it is a collection of fragments from long since demolished buildings; Balliol’s version of a garden ornament?